Claymore oilfield: Operation

 First oil was produced from Claymore in November 1977 and was exported to Flotta Terminal via a 30-inch pipeline.
 Gas could also be exported (or later imported) to/from the Frigg pipeline system.

 The first year of peak production was 1984, when 5.25 million tonnes of oil and 60,000 tonnes of Natural Gas Liquids were produced.

-The production of oil (in 1000s barrels) was as shown:Two subsea water injection templates were installed in 1981 and 1985.
+Two subsea water injection templates were installed in 1981 and 1985.

 In 1995 an accommodation platform (designated CAP) was installed, linked to the existing Claymore Production Platform (CPP) by a 106-metre bridge.

 As of 2017 Claymore has 32 platform oil production wells; four platform water injection wells; five subsea Scapa oil production wells; and 17 subsea water injection well.
 Fluids are separated in two horizontal vessels operating in parallel, plus a dedicated Scapa separator.
 Produced water is treated in hydrocyclones and a degasser vessel prior to overboard disposal.
 The current capacity of the processing plant, and the ullage available to third party operators, is as follows.